-- Triple Net Lease: Tenant is responsible for all rent, insurance, and maintenance
+- Triple Net Lease: The structure preferred by many commercial landlords which requires the Tenant to pay for all rent, taxes, insurance, and maintenance.

 Attorney’s role in commercial leases

-- Whether the terms of the lease are accurate on the contract
+- Whether the terms of the lease are accurately reflect the business deal

 - Confirmation of rent and other financial obligations such as taxes, insurance, and maintenance

-- Other space of the premises the tenant can use such as parking lots, etc.
+- Rights of the tenant to use common facilities such as parking lots, loading areas, trash collection areas, etc.